cartoon-raccoon/ropemporium/split/README.md

 Since we control the stack, we have to pass in this address on the stack and somehow get it into `rdi`.
 Luckily, there's an instruction that can do this, called `pop`.
 How cute.

-So, we're looking for a gadget that executes `pop rdi, ret`.
+So, we're looking for a gadget that executes `pop rdi` and then `ret`.
 This pops the top of the stack into `rdi`, then returns.
 Luckily, Cutter has this built right in.

 ```text
 [0x00400742]> /a pop rdi, ret